agile-lab-dev/witboost-cdp-impala-specific-provisioner/docs/DescriptorInput.md

 ### CDP Private Cloud

+#### External Table

-The Storage Area descriptor has a very similar shape to the Output Port, but the column schema is present on `specific.tableSchema` rather than `dataContract.schema`.
+The Storage Area descriptor for an External Table has a very similar shape to the Output Port, but the column schema is present on `specific.tableSchema` rather than `dataContract.schema`.
 Nonetheless, the way to write the schema is exactly the same.

 ```yaml
 id: urn:dmb:dp:platform:demo-dp:0